8 Dumpstate (State Information)

 Constellation

-An IDM application started an individual thread via C that crashed after 10 seconds because it was trying to access an invalid storage address.
-In the thread approximately 5 x 10MB memory is allocated.
-During this process the IDM is constantly creating windows and records whereby the windows are eventually destroyed, but not the records.
+An IDM application starts its own thread in C, which crashes after about 10 seconds because it accesses an invalid memory address.
+The thread allocates approximately 5 x 10MB of memory.
+During this time, the IDM continuously creates windows and records; while the windows are subsequently destroyed, the records remain intact.

-In this case the end of the log file looks somewhat like the following:
+The end of the log file then looks something like this:

 FATAL ERROR: Exiting due to exception 0xC0000005 (ACCESS VIOLATION)